bennetthardwick/css-worklet-plugin/README.md

 ### `plugins`

-By default, `WorkerPlugin` doesn't run any of your configured Webpack plugins when bundling worker code - this avoids running things like `html-webpack-plugin` twice.
-For cases where it's necessary to apply a plugin to Worker code, use the `plugins` option.
+By default, `CssWorkletPlugin` doesn't run any of your configured Webpack plugins when bundling worker code - this avoids running things like `html-webpack-plugin` twice.
+For cases where it's necessary to apply a plugin to Worklet code, use the `plugins` option.

-Here you can specify the names of plugins to "copy" from your existing Webpack configuration, or provide specific plugins to apply only to worker code:
+Here you can specify the names of plugins to "copy" from your existing Webpack configuration, or provide specific plugins to apply only to worklet code:

 ```js
 module.exports = {